-Choosing a VPN in a good jurisdiction matters.
-We have documented many reasons over the years for this, but a good overview can be found in our guide on the Five Eyes alliance, which is a group of countries that work together to spy on people.
+Choosing a VPN that is based in a good jurisdiction is important.
+We have documented many reasons for this over the years, but a good overview can be found in our guide on the Five Eyes alliance, which is a group of countries that work together to spy on people.

 There have also been many cases over the years showing the downfalls of operating a VPN from the United States:

 - Just recently, a court settlement forced TorGuard to block torrenting on all servers in the US.
 Other US-based VPNs have also lost in court when it comes to lawsuits over torrenting on the VPN’s network.

 - A few years ago, news broke that “no logs” IPVanish was logging users for criminal investigations.

 - Back in 2013, there was an infamous case where Lavabit was forced to hand over encryption keys or shut down (it chose the latter).

 It all depends on your threat model and adversaries.
 If your primary focus is on streaming Netflix while on vacation and preventing your ISP from logging everything you do online, Atlas VPN is probably a great fit.
 And it’s also a great value at the current prices.

 If you want the maximum amount of privacy, however, I’d recommend considering a verified no-logs VPN that is not based in the Five Eyes.

 The last time we looked at Atlas VPN, we noted that they had VPN apps for all the major operating systems.
 However, there were two noteworthy exceptions: routers and Linux.

 Not having any support for routers is disappointing.
 However, since Atlas VPN does not support OpenVPN, which is needed for most VPN routers, it also makes sense.
 We have a guide on VPN routers that discusses various options.